captn-nick/MSFS-Mod-Selector/README.md

 * Mod Selector will not remember the last selection but always start up in the default selection.
 * Only limited possibilities to re-arrange geographical areas on the UI.
 * Doesn’t help identifying individual mods.
 Mods are simply kept in their (oftentimes chaotically named) directory structures.
-* Only limited error handling and feedback.
 * (Development: unclean build process.)
 * And probably a few more improvements which would be “nice to have”…

 ## Version history
-* 0.1: Initial release
-* 0.2:
+* 0.5:
+  * full UI-based error handling (additional error handling on command line as well);
-  * warning/error feedback through UI;
+  * detailed error feedback for mods.txt parsing;
-  * configuration for mod types, including default selection;
-  * bugfix for UTF-8 support.
+  * assisted handling for updated / duplicated mods;
-* 0.3:
-  * ability to add more meta-information to individual mods: ICAO code, description, author, website;
-  * added new continent “other/fictional”.
+  * create Temp dir at startup if not present.
 * 0.4:
   * added “aircraft” and “other” mod types;
   * added aircraft-specific mod sub-categories;
   * support for 3-character ICAO codes;
   * startup bugfix for empty mods.txt file.
+* 0.3:
+  * ability to add more meta-information to individual mods: ICAO code, description, author, website;
+  * added new continent “other/fictional”.
+* 0.2:
+  * warning/error feedback through UI;
+  * configuration for mod types, including default selection;
+  * bugfix for UTF-8 support.
+* 0.1: Initial release

 ## Upgrade guide
+* 0.4 -> 0.5:
+  * (fully backward-compatible)
 * 0.3 -> 0.4:
   * Make sure to add the ```ModType.AL``` / ```ModType.AM``` / ```ModType.OT``` sections as well as the ```AircraftType``` entry and the ```AircraftType.XY``` sections to your config.properties file.
   * For livrery mods, please change the mod type id ```LI``` to the new id ```AL``` for your mods.txt entries.